Sunday, October 13, 2013

 Next up was lunch.
 While the ASH had their lunch wagon on site doling out burgers and dogs, I thought I might get something in town that was at least once-removed from fast food.
 Tooling along, enjoying the picture-book Pennsylvania countryside, I eventually came upon a little diner that filled the bill and the hole in my tummy.
 The diner and everything else in town seemed to have been transplanted straight out of the 1950s.
 When I looked up at the marquee of Coudersport’s old-timey movie theatre, I halfway expected to see Rebel without a Cause up there.

-After resting up back at the motel for a spell, I was back in that consarned Ion—which actually did OK—and headed back to spend the rest of the day and a good part of the night at the Cherry Springs Star Party.
+After resting up back at the motel , I was back in that darned Ion—which actually did OK—and headed back to spend the rest of the day and a good part of the night at the Cherry Springs Star Party.

 There, I did some more wandering around and picture taking, but I also spent a considerable length of time in the dealer tent.
-My good buddies from Denkmeier arrived shortly, as did Owl Astronomy Products.
+Denkmeier Optical arrived shortly, as did Owl Astronomy Products.
 The most interesting display for me, though, was Meade’s.
 Their Field Rep had a big table showing off the latest iteration of the company’s Ultrawide eyepieces, the first change in their design in years and years.
 But, most of all, he had a 10-inch RCX400 set up.

-If you read this here, you know the RCX400 was supposed to be Meade’s 21st Century breakthrough SCT.
+If you've read this, you know the RCX400 was supposed to be Meade’s 21st Century breakthrough SCT.
 That didn’t happen, but it was still an impressive piece of hardware, y’all.
-Never mind its reduced coma optics, motorized focusing and collimation, and built in dew heater, this was one pretty scope.
+Its reduced coma optics, motorized focusing and collimation, and built in dew heater aside, this was one pretty scope.
 It was a big mutha too, the 10-inch looking to be about the size of an LX200 12-inch to Unk.
 I spent quite a while playing with it and talking about it with the Meade dude.

 After rapping with Bob and scoping out the place where I would be speaking, I had just enough time to grab a bite of supper before my talk.
 That came from the ASH lunch wagon.
 My burger and chips were just right…not too much and not too little and quite tasty.